Gugor/qr-code-component-main/README.md

 ## Acknowledgments

-Thanks to [Frontend Mentor](https://www.frontendmentor.io) for this Newie chanllenge.
+Thanks to [Frontend Mentor](https://www.frontendmentor.io) for this Newie challenge.